Paul Landacre

-Paul Hambleton Landacre (July 9, 1893, Columbus, Ohio - June 3, 1963, Los Angeles, California) was an active participant in the cultural flowering of interwar Los Angeles, described by Jake Zeitlin as a "small Renaissance, Southern California style".
+Paul Hambleton Landacre (July 9, 1893, Columbus, Ohio – June 3, 1963, Los Angeles, California) was an American artist based in Los Angeles.
 His artistic innovations and technical virtuosity gained wood engraving a foothold as a high art form in twentieth-century America.
 Landacre's linocuts and wood engravings of landscapes, still lifes, nudes, and abstractions are acclaimed for the beauty of their designs and a mastery of materials.
-He used the finest inks and imported handmade Japanese papers and, with a few exceptions, printed his wood engravings in his studio on a nineteenth-century Washington Hand Press, which is now in the collection of the International Printing Museum in Carson, California.
+He used the finest inks and imported handmade Japanese papers and, with a few exceptions, printed his wood engravings in his studio on a 19th-century Washington Hand Press, which is now in the collection of the International Printing Museum in Carson, California.

-Early life in Columbus, Ohio, and San Diego, California
+Early life

-Paul Hambleton Landacre was born in Columbus, Ohio, in 1893, into a family of scientists.
-His father Walter graduated college with a degree in analytical chemistry and worked as an analytical and consulting chemist.
-His uncle Frank received a doctorate from the University of Chicago, became a full professor of anatomy at Ohio State University, and President of the Ohio Academy of Science.
+Paul Hambleton Landacre was born in Columbus, Ohio, in 1893 into a family of scientists.
+His father, Walter, graduated from college with a degree in analytical chemistry and worked as an analytical and consulting chemist.
+His uncle, Frank, received a doctorate from the University of Chicago, became a full professor of anatomy at Ohio State University, and President of the Ohio Academy of Science.
 Landacre's mother, Clara Jane Hambleton, also came from a well-educated and scientifically-minded family largely of Quaker descent.
 Her brother, James Chace Hambleton, was a naturalist who served as the first president of the Audubon Society in Columbus, Ohio.

 During his sophomore year at Ohio State University, Landacre suffered a debilitating streptococcus infection that left his right leg permanently stiffened and his dreams of becoming an Olympic track and field athlete shattered.
 In 1917, after an extended hospitalization, he left Ohio to convalesce in the more healthful climate outside San Diego where his father and step-mother had recently relocated.
 Landacre met his future wife, Margaret McCreery, in San Diego where they both worked in the advertising industry.
 Also a transplanted Midwesterner (born in Missouri in 1891), McCreery wrote advertising copy and advanced her prospects by moving to downtown Los Angeles.
 Landacre soon followed.
 They were married in July 1925 in Laguna Beach.
 McCreery played an instrumental, behind-the-scenes role in her husband's successful transition to becoming a professional printmaker of national renown.
 In the turbulent wake of his wife's death in 1963, Paul declared that "everything I did in my work and everything I thought or said was as much or more of Margaret's as it was mine."